 The North Korean leader revealed the existence of the child by taking her to a missile test

 North Korean leader Kim Jong-un brought along his daughter to the launch of an intercontinental ballistic missile (ICBM) on Friday.
-He chose the occasion of a strategic weapon test to mark the girl's first appearance at a public event.
+He chose the occasion of a strategic weapon test to confirm the girl's existence with her first appearance at a public event.

 Kim watched the launch alongside his wife and their "beloved daughter," North Korean state-run KCNA press agency reported on Saturday, without specifying the girl's name or age.